Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 Standard tunnel

-in a webhook, or open it on your phone.
-The address stays yours, run after run.
+reach.
+Share it, paste it into a webhook, or open it on your phone.
+The address stays

 HTTP, TCP, and TLS on every plan, with browser-trusted HTTPS out of the box.